 Diving in the Red Sea.
 Photo credit: Tim Nicholson

 The average water temperature ranges from a low of 20oC in February to 31 oC in September in the far south.
 The winds are often weakest during full moon.
-The best time to dive the Red Sea?
 Low season is December to February because of the cooler water, and June to August because of the heat, which makes for quieter dive sites.
-In the winter months you are also more likely to see Oceanic White Tip sharks in Egypt and hammerhead sharks in Sudan.
+For the offshore islands like Egypt's the Brothers or St John's, the summer months are the calmest with the highest likelihood of hammerhead sharks in Egypt.
+Oceanic White Tip sharks are more likely in the winter months you are more likely to see in Egypt, as ar hammerhead sharks in Sudan.
 Likewise for the Djibouti whale sharks when the best time to go is from November to January.
 Warmer water in summer lures the hammerhead sharks further north into Egypt.
 September to November is the time to see manta rays in Sudan, and thresher sharks in both Sudan and Egypt.

-Red Sea Liveaboards - Compare prices online.
-Book now & pay later.
+Red Sea Liveaboards - Book now & pay later

 Currents in the Red Sea are normally, like the wind, from north to south.
 But there are many exceptions to this.